CrawlForge

 The CLI itself is free.
 You pay only for the underlying tool calls, billed against your existing credit balance.
 No extra subscription, no per-invocation fee.
 A daily cron that runs track against three URLs and research once a week costs roughly 100 credits per month -- well within the free tier.

 Ready to install?
-Get your free API key at crawlforge.dev/signup and run npm install -g @crawlforge/cli.
+Get your free API key at crawlforge.dev/signup and run npm install -g crawlforge-mcp-server.
 New here?
 Read the v4.2.2 launch announcement for everything new, or the original MCP quickstart for the MCP version instead.

 Tags